EduardoJarsa/mirroring-repository-test/stock_manual_route/README.rst

 Stock Manual Route
 ==================

-This module allows to create manual routes in stock pickings, also adds the sale order name to the picking_IN created from the purchase_order approval at the origin field
+This module allows to create manual routes in stock pickings, also adds the sale order name to the picking_IN created from the purchase_order approval at the origin field.

 Installation